ConnerParker42/CSCI-3308-Project-Group-4/README.md

-## Prerequisites to run the application - Any software that needs to be installed to run the application:
+## Prerequisites to run the application:

   1. Docker, node and postgres will be installed within docker containers